Episerver 7/7.5 CMS

-- If content are removed or added in other ways than through the CMS API (for instance using a database restore/rollback), the scheduled job for re-indexing should be run.
+- If content are removed or added in other ways than through the CMS API (for instance using a database restore/rollback), you should run the scheduled job for re-indexing.

-If any of the above guidelines are not met, the search and querying functionality may appear to be working, but may produce unexpected results.
-For instance, the GetContentResult method returning less content than its TotalMatching property reports.
-This would for instance happen if two developers use the same index, and one of them publish a page that does not exist in the other developers database.
+If the above guidelines are not followed, the search and querying functionality may appear to work but produce unexpected results.
+For instance, the GetContentResult method returns less content than its TotalMatching property reports.
+This might happen if two developers use the same index, and one of them publishes a page that does not exist in the other developer's database.